-A Locum Tenens arrangement is made when an in-network provider must leave his or her practice temporarily due to illness, vacation, leave of absence, or any other reasons.
+A Locum Tenens arrangement is made when an in-network provider must leave their practice temporarily due to illness, vacation, leave of absence, or any other reasons.
 The Locum Tenens is a temporary replacement for that provider, usually for a specified amount of time.
-Typically, the Locum Tenens should possess the same professional credentials, certifications, and privileges as the practitioner he or she is replacing.
+Typically, the Locum Tenens should possess the same professional credentials, certifications, and privileges as the practitioner they are replacing.

-Medicaid: PacificSource requires each eligible practitioner, provider or supplier of service appear as the rendering provider in box 31 of the CMS 1500 form.
-If an in-network provider goes on leave, we require the covering provider to be credentialed prior to being paid under the absent providers contract.
+Medicaid: PacificSource requires each eligible practitioner, provider or supplier of service to appear as the rendering provider in box 31 of the CMS-1500 form.
+If an in-network provider goes on leave, we require the covering provider to be credentialed prior to being paid under the absent provider's contract.